-One particular conventional tai chi practice is called.
-In push hands, two individuals face each other and push against each other using their hands and make an effort to force the other person .
-You will find competitive events where this is practiced, similar to sparring tournaments in .
-The technique of push hands is to make use of very against your opponent.
-You're meant to get the opponent off balance using his own weight and strength.
-This requires lots of practice, of course, but a master at tai chi push hands can be quite a powerful .
-It is best to learn this by finding a or a qualified teacher as opposed to learning it all by yourself.
-Just performing won't be enough to make you adept in martial arts.
+There's a traditional tai chi practice referred to as push hands.
+In this exercise, two individuals push against each other to try to get the other one off balance.
+There are events where this is practiced, much like sparring tourneys in karate.
+The concept of push hands is to use very little force against your opponent.
+You try to make the opponent become off balance by using their own power and weight.
+This requires lots of practice, of course, but a master at tai chi push hands may be a potent martial artist.
+The most effective way to master push hands is to attend a tai chi school or hire a certified trainer.
+Simply practicing the Tai Chi form won't be enough to teach you the martial arts applications.

 If you are keen on learning tai chi as a martial art style, then you must find an instructor or school that has this focus.
 Although practicing the tai chi form which is most often taught is really good for your health, and might also help you to reduce stress, it will just give you some very basic martial arts training.
 You are going to improve balance and flexibility by learning the form but you will not know how to use it in a real situation if you were required to.
 If your area does not offer tai chi as a martial art, you can buy instructional books or videos on the subject.

 Karate is regarded as an external martial art but tai chi is recognized as an internal martial art form.
 Tai chi is not just push hands as they also make use of swords and other kinds of traditional Chinese weapons.
 Tai chi can be interesting and helpful, whether you're interested in it just for exercise or you wish to get into the martial arts side of it.